Pediatric Plastic Surgery in Pasadena CA

 “Children are not just little versions of adults.”

 Reconstructive surgery in kids must take into account growth and the unique anatomy of a child.

 What types of problems does a pediatric plastic surgeon treat?

-Pediatric plastic surgery addresses the reconstructive requirements of children with birth deformities, victims of trauma, tumor removal, birthmarks and craniofacial anomalies.
+Pediatric plastic surgery addresses the reconstructive requirements of children with birth deformities, victims of trauma, tumor removal, birthmarks, traumatic injuries, vascular malformations, and craniofacial anomalies.
 Some of the common issues treated by Dr. Panossian include cleft lip and palate, microtia (failure of ear development), facial paralysis, vascular birthmark removal, burns, adolescent breast deformities, webbed fingers and toes, extra fingers and toes, lacerations, tethered tongue and many more.